 Germany is one of the largest growth markets for the BPO & SSC industry.
 More and more international companies are locating in Germany as the country combines high innovation capacity, an excellent workforce, and state-of-the-art infrastructure with moderate wage cost developments, a competitive tax system, and one of the highest productivity rates in Europe.

 Major global demographic change continues apace in this the second decade of the 21st century.
 The current world population of 7 billion is expected to reach 9 billion by 2050.
 The global population is expanding, but at a slower rate than before, with western industrial nations experiencing shrinking populations while population growth in the developing world continues unabated.

-Germany’s ICT market is the largest in Europe.
-The country’s large Mittelstand of small and medium-sized companies is both innovation driver and extensive customer base for ICT and security solutions "Made in Germany" – a brand which stands for innovation, quality, and expertise with an excellent reputation in global markets.
+Germany’s ICT market is the largest in Europe, and for good reason.
+The country’s Mittelstand is both an innovative driver and extensive customer base for ICT and security solutions.
+“Made in Germany” is a brand that stands for quality, innovation, expertise, and excellent reputation in global markets.

 Germany's Machinery and Equipment (M&E) sector is the largest and strongest in Europe.
-The sector is dominated by small and medium sized companies that provide customized products and small series to meet the strong demand of both domestic and international manufacturing industries.
+The sector is dominated by small and medium-sized companies that provide customized products and small series to meet the strong demand of both domestic and international manufacturing industries.

 The development and processing of materials and technologies represents a core element of Germany’s innovative industry culture.
 Both the fundamental research for “new materials” and the processing of semi-finished products to create industrial finished parts make a considerable contribution to industrial value added to Germany.